MBoretto/Docks/na62-farm/README.md

 Check avaible software, and install:

 - C/C++ Development Tools SDK
-- Git extension
+- Eclipse GIT team provider

-All the eclipse extension will be stored in the home directory */root/* this directory is shared with the filesystem so you don't need to reinstall extension every time.
+All the Eclipse extension will be stored in the home directory */root/* this directory is shared with the filesystem so **you don't need to reinstall extension every time**.

 ###X11 troubleshooting
-If x11 is not setted properly GUI program (Eclipse) lauched inside the container will fail.
+If X11 is not setted properly GUI program (Eclipse) Lauched inside the container will fail.
 Here's how to fix it:
 Add a user to the list of authorised access to the X server.